zhihu/RxLifecycle/README.md

 }
 ```

 - (Optional) Add the below library if you need to support api 9 and later.
-Besides, if you already add support-v4 dependency, I will also suggest you to use this compact library, and use the `RxLifecycleCompact` instend of the `RxLifecycle`.
+Besides, if you already add support-v4 dependency, I will also suggest you to use this compact library, and then use the `RxLifecycleCompact` instead of the `RxLifecycle`.

 ```
 dependencies {